AMDmi3/opening_hours.js/README.md

 It also offers filter options (e.g. only errors) and additional things like links to [taginfo][].

-Hint: If you want to do quality assurance on tags like opening_hours you can also use this script and enter a regex for values you would like to check and correct (if you have no particular case just enter a dot which matches very character which results in every value being selected).
+Hint: If you want to do quality assurance on tags like opening_hours you can also use this script and enter a regex for values you would like to check and correct (if you have no particular case just enter a dot which matches any character which results in every value being selected).
 Now you see how many values match your search pattern.
-As you do QA you most certainly only want to see values which can not be evaluated.
+As you do QA you probably only want to see values which can not be evaluated.
 To do this enter the filter "failed".
 To improve the speed of fixing errors, a [feature](https://github.com/ypid/opening_hours.js/issues/29) was added to load those failed values in JOSM.
 To enable this, append " josm" to the input line.
 So you will have something like "failed josm" as argument.
 Now you can hit enter and go through the values.

 [taginfo]: http://taginfo.openstreetmap.org/